Summer in Europe: Two Week Itinerary

 From Nice: 7 hours 40 (changing at Milan)

-Where to stay: Hotels in Venice can be on the (very) expensive side.
-We used OwnersDirect instead to book a beautiful apartment in the heart of the city at the third of the price of a hotel, so it’s well worth a look.
-For luxury, try Palazzo Venart.
-View other Venice hotels here.
+Where to stay: Hotels in Venice can be on the expensive side.
+We used OwnersDirect instead to book a beautiful apartment in the heart of the city, at the third of the price of a hotel.
+Alternatively, for true luxury, stay at Palazzo Venart.

 Top tip: jump on a ferry and head out to Burano Island for a day.
 This colourful island is the perfect place to unwind in the sun with a seafood lunch.

-Venice to Rome: 3 hours 35 minutes via Florence
+Venice to Rome (by train): 3 hours 35 minutes via Florence

 Where better to end your summer in Europe than in Rome?
-One of Europe’s most exciting and impressive cities, Rome is dominated by its history, with the infamous Colosseum taking center stage.
+One of Europe’s most exciting and impressive cities, Rome is dominated by its history, with the infamous Colosseum taking centre stage.

 Where to stay: Similar to Venice, hotels in Rome are expensive.
-Save your money and look at sites like Owners Direct or AirBnB for an apartment instead, or if you’re looking to splash out, take a look at Villa Spalletti Trivelli.
-I stayed here for two nights on my honeymoon and highly recommend it for those looking to treat themselves.
-View other Rome hotels here.
+Save your money and look at sites like AirBnB for an apartment instead.
+Alternatively, if you’re looking to splash out, take a look at Villa Spalletti Trivelli.
+I stayed here for two nights on my honeymoon and can highly recommend it.

-Top tip: If the summer heat of Rome is too much during the day (it was for us!) then explore Rome by night.
-There is something magical about walking this city when the air is cooler and the famous monuments are glowing around you.
-You may also want to reconsider a trip the Vatican in the height of summer (find out why here).
+Top tip: if the summer heat of Rome is too much during the day (it was for us) then explore Rome by night.
+There’s something magical about walking this city when the air is cooler and the famous monuments glow around you.